 Below is the proposed Legislative Process within the Sovereignty Model, as set out for the UK context

-The Representative Minister (RM) responsible for the legislation publishes it for public and parliamentary awareness.
+The Directly Elected Minister (DEM) responsible for the legislation publishes it for public and parliamentary awareness.
 This step introduces the bill to the legislative process.

 Legislation Clears Special Adjudicator:

-The Special Adjudicator reviews whether the legislation falls within the RM's jurisdiction or if it needs to be co-sponsored with other RMs.
+The Special Adjudicator reviews whether the legislation falls within the DEM's jurisdiction or if it needs to be co-sponsored with other DEMs.
 This step ensures the bill aligns with the appropriate legislative authority.

-Parliament debate: the legislation is debated in the House of Commons, amongst RMs and LRs.
+Parliament debate: the legislation is debated in the House of Commons, amongst DEMs and Constituency MPs.

-Sub-Committees: Legislation is referred to specialised sub-committees composed of LRs, which would conduct detailed reviews, hold hearings, and engage with experts or local stakeholders.
+Sub-Committees: Legislation is referred to specialised sub-committees composed of Constituency MPs, which would conduct detailed reviews, hold hearings, and engage with experts or local stakeholders.

-Individual LR and RM Contributions: Each LR and RM has the right to contribute individual amendments or comments, which must be considered and incorporated by the sub-committee.
+Individual Constituency MP and DEM Contributions: Each Constituency MP and DEM has the right to contribute individual amendments or comments, which must be considered and incorporated by the sub-committee.
 The sub-committee then compiles a report or set of amendments representing local and departmental perspectives.

-The legislation is updated by the sponsoring RM(s) reflecting the amendments and comments provided by the Sub-Committee.
+The legislation is updated by the sponsoring DEM(s) reflecting the amendments and comments provided by the Sub-Committee.
 The updated legislation then moves to its first vote.

 Voting Weights:

-The sponsoring RM's vote counts for 40% (to reflect a stronger RM influence in this phase).
+The sponsoring DEM's vote counts for 40% (to reflect a stronger DEM influence in this phase).

-Other RMs collectively have a 20% vote weight.
+Other DEMs collectively have a 20% vote weight.

-This vote determines whether the legislation, potentially with amendments from LRs, moves forward.
+This vote determines whether the legislation, potentially with amendments from Constituency MPs, moves forward.

-Although the Sovereignty model fundamentally changes the UK's legislative structure, retaining the House of Lords for additional scrutiny could still be beneficial.
+Although the Sovereignty model fundamentally changes the UK's legislative structure, retaining the House of Lords for additional scrutiny remains beneficial.
 The Lords would review the bill for legal and ethical considerations, proposing further amendments if necessary.

-The legislation is updated by the sponsoring RM(s) reflecting the amendments by the House of Lords.
+The legislation is updated by the sponsoring DEM(s) reflecting the amendments by the House of Lords.

-Parliament Debate: the legislation is debated in Parliament's House of Commons, amongst RMs and LRs within a week of the final vote.
+Parliament Debate: the legislation is debated in Parliament's House of Commons, amongst DEMs and Constituency MPs in the weeks leading up to the final vote.

-Concurrent Voting: The House of Commons votes on the legislation on the same day as the Direct Vote, which can occur once every three months.
+Concurrent Voting: The House of Commons votes on the legislation on the same day as the Direct Vote, taking place every three months (see election calendar).

 Voting Weights Adjusted: